balajeetm/json-mystique/documentation/Usage-Guide.md

 </dependency>
 ```

-That's it, you are good to go!
+That's it, you are good to go!<br>
-All beans are autoconfigured.
+All beans are autoconfigured.<br>
 Even Jackson is autoconfigured to serialise/deserialise Gson Json Objects automatically, iff, Jackson is found to be available in the classpath

 Not just that, in a web environment, the Spring's Jackson Http Message Convertors are auto configured to serialise/deserialise [Gson](https://github.com/google/gson) Json Elements.
 Any RestTemplate Beans in the classpath are also by default autoconfigured to serialise/deserialise [Gson](https://github.com/google/gson) json elements.
 All in a snap!